-Rape is defined as a sexual offence involving penetration of a person’s genitalia.
+Rape is defined as a sexual offence involving the penetration of a person’s genitalia.
 However, penetration of the genitalia is not restricted to penal penetration, but can also occur by means of an object, part of a body or mouth.

 Contact a Workers’ Compensation Lawyer